Male music teacher instructing a music in a classroom

 Music Program Overview

-• Preschool, K-5 classroom music programs provide grade-level specific curriculum and sequential lessons over 18 to 30 weeks
+• Preschool and TK-5 classroom music programs provide grade-level specific curriculum and sequential lessons over 18 to 30 weeks

-• 20–45 minute weekly sessions during your school day
+• 20–45 minute weekly sessions during the school day

-• Grade-level designed teaching kits with developmentally appropriate instruments and supplies
+• Grade-level teaching kits with developmentally appropriate instruments and supplies

 • Recorders for students in third grade and above

-• Music sharing days, where families are invited to watch and participate in a music class
+• Classroom Sharing Days, where families are invited to watch and participate in a music class

-• Your experienced Program Manager oversees program scheduling, educator observations, and your program satisfaction
+• Experienced Program Managers support scheduling, educator observations, and program quality

 Are you a parent or family member?
 Discover what your child is learning in class on our dedicated Information for Families page.